Cal McLish: Background

 McLish was born in Anadarko, Oklahoma, on December 1, 1925.
-McLish's parents were John and Lula McLish.
-His father was three-quarters Cherokee Indian.
+McLish's parents were John E. and Lula McLish.
+His father is listed as "Choctaw by Blood" with a blood quantum of 1/8th on the Dawes Rolls.
 He was the seventh of eight children.
 He was named for Calvin Coolidge, Julius Caesar, and Tuskahoma, Oklahoma.
 He stated that the origin of his lengthy name is that his father was given permission to name the newborn, after not getting to name his previous six children, and he took full advantage of the opportunity.
-He was raised in Oklahoma City, and went to its Central High School (Oklahoma City, Oklahoma).
+He was raised in Oklahoma City, and went to its Central High School.

 Playing career

 McLish signed with the Brooklyn Dodgers before the 1944 season.
 He made his Major League Baseball debut with the Dodgers that year, the first time he played organized baseball.
 He spent 1945 in the United States Army, and was deployed in the Western Front of World War II.
 He returned to baseball in 1946, playing for the Dodgers.

 On May 3, 1947, the Dodgers traded McLish, Hank Behrman, Kirby Higbe, Dixie Howell, and Gene Mauch to the Pittsburgh Pirates for Al Gionfriddo and $100,000 ($ in current dollar terms).
 In addition to pitching for Pittsburgh in 1948, he also pitched for the Indianapolis Indians of the Class AAA American Association (AA).
 With McLish, the Indians won the AA pennant.
 After the 1948 season, the Pirates traded McLish and Frankie Gustine to the Chicago Cubs for Cliff Chambers and Clyde McCullough.
 He played in the minor leagues for the Los Angeles Angels of the Class AAA Pacific Coast League (PCL) in 1949.

 McLish won 20 games for the Angels during the 1950 season.
 The Cubs sold McLish to the San Diego Padres, also in the PCL, in 1955.
 In 1956, McLish returned to MLB, pitching for the Cleveland Indians.
 He had a 16-8 win–loss record for Cleveland during the 1958 season, with a 2.99 earned run average (ERA).
 In the 1958 and 1959 seasons, McLish set a major league record with 16 consecutive wins in road games.
 This was later surpassed by Greg Maddux.
 In 1959, McLish had a 19–8 win–loss record with a 3.62 earned run average.
 He appeared in the 1959 MLB All-Star Game, earning the save for the American League.
 Despite having a chance for his 20th win, Indians management asked McLish to forgo his final start of the season so that Herb Score could pitch, as he returned from injury.